cancervariants/gene-normalization/docs/source/normalizing_data/normalization.rst

 The normalized record
 ---------------------

 Normalized records are structured as `Genes <https://github.com/ga4gh/vrs/tree/2.0-alpha>`_ per the VRS 2.x schema.
-The normalized gene concept is provided and additional metadata is deposited as a label, xrefs, alternate labels, as well as Extensions for more complex information (such as loci and gene type).
-The following demonstrates this model for the BRAF gene:
+The normalized gene concept ID is given, and additional metadata such as a label, mappings, aliases, and Extensions (for more complex information such as loci and gene type) is included.
+For example, the normalized result for the BRAF gene may be described as follows:

 .. admonition:: Example